kvweldon/Penetrating-an-Internal-Network/README.md

 ![image](https://github.com/kvweldon/Penetrating-an-Internal-Network/assets/141193154/50cb209c-8fe3-47f9-9a40-aac8d3c066b8)

-Next, I entered "show options" to check the host and port for the current session.
+Next, I entered "show options" to check the port, payload option and current session.
+The payload option is missing the x64 architecture, the port is set to 4444, and the session is not set.
+First I set the session to 1 to match the existing remote connection session, and then changed the LPORT to 4443.
+This is done to avoid any conflict in attempting multiple connections on the same port.
+Finally, I set the payload to include the x64 architecture with the command "set payload windows/x64/meterpreter/reverse_tcp".

 ![image](https://github.com/kvweldon/Penetrating-an-Internal-Network/assets/141193154/2b2eca48-9dcb-43ed-a626-fd7e6f0dac6d)

+To ensure the configuration was correct, I entered "show option" and confirmed the intended changes.

 ![image](https://github.com/kvweldon/Penetrating-an-Internal-Network/assets/141193154/f36ea8ca-fe63-44d6-80a8-644b278b9e51)

+I then ran the exploit.

 ![image](https://github.com/kvweldon/Penetrating-an-Internal-Network/assets/141193154/78074d05-e177-4390-93f0-4740ae567606)